The Sonoran Desert is truly a special place. There is nowhere like it on earth. Some interesting facts about the Sonoran Desert:

 Some popular cactus include the cholla, beavertail, hedgehog, prickly pear, ocotillo, and organ pipe to name a few.
 Agaves, creosote bush , mesquite, palo verde trees are abundant here as well.
 The Creosote bush is the signature smell of rain in Arizona.

 Several varieties of palm trees and tropical plants can thrive in the desert.
 Spring brings fantastic blooms.
 The desert landscape pops with gorgeous pink, white, yellow and red flowers.
-Desert wildflowers have a stunning spring display with the mountains and cactus as backdrops.

 Millions of people, and many species of animals, reptiles and birds call the desert home.